 Picture Window Buying Advice

 When thinking of buying picture windows, clients should think about the scenery first.
-Unfortunately, not everyone has a great outside scenery.
+Unfortunately, not everyone has great outside scenery.
 If the outside of the house is not really worth looking at then maybe the client should look for a different kind of picture altogether.
-If he or she is living in a dangerous neighborhood, it might be advisable if the type of window in that case would protect the inhabitants from prying eyes and thieves.
+If he or she is living in a dangerous neighborhood, it might be advisable if the type of window, in that case, would protect the inhabitants from prying eyes and thieves.

 A picture window should best be used in the living room area because it is the place where the homeowner can really showcase the view.
 At least, there will immediately be something to talk to visitors about.

 The basic cost of Picture windows starts at $130 for a glass or vinyl sheet, ready to install.
 Basic materials needed for a picture window include one solid piece of vinyl or glass to fill the space, framing two by fours, framing wood for trim, wood glue, epoxy, and nails.
 At the minimum, a fair estimate is $200 without installation and up to $300 installed for replacement window prices.